Raster Calculations and Raster Palettes | NDVI Calculator

 In the parameters, change the Feature Type Name(s) to From File Name(s), then click OK twice.

-In the Select Feature Type dialog, confirm that both B04 and B08 are selected, then click OK to finish adding the reader.
+In the Select Feature Type dialog, confirm that both B04 and B08 are selected, and then click OK to complete the reader addition.

 2. Create NDVI Expression